HULKs/hulk/docs/setup/nao_image_and_sdk.md

 ```

 This generates and executes all necessary tasks and targets to construct a proper `.opn` file.
-As soon as the build has successfully finished, the image is ready to be flashed to a robot.
-After BitBake ran all tasks up to `nao-image`, a new `.opn` file is generated in `build/tmp/deploy/images/nao-v6/nao-image-HULKs-OS-[...].ext3.gz.opn`.
+After BitBake finishes the `nao-image` task, the image file can be found at `build/tmp/deploy/images/nao-v6/nao-image-HULKs-OS-[...].ext3.gz.opn`.
-The image can now be flashed to a NAO as described in the [NAO setup section](./nao_setup.md#flashing-the-firmware).
+The image can directly be flashed to a NAO as described in the [NAO setup section](./nao_setup.md#flashing-the-firmware).

 ### Building the SDK

 To be able to compile software targeting the NAO platform, the code needs to be cross compiled for the NAO target.
-When you only change configuration for the NAO image, you may still maintain compatability with the publically released SDK at [meta-nao](https://github.com/hulks/meta-nao/releases) and opt for this SDK instead of building your own.
+When you only change configuration for the NAO image, you may still maintain compatibility with the publicly released SDK at [meta-nao](https://github.com/hulks/meta-nao/releases) and opt for this SDK instead of building your own.

 Within the build shell, the following command will build a full SDK: